 New Jersey surfers just saw a unicorn.
 That unicorn was none other than 11-time World Champ, the GOAT himself, Kelly Slater.
-So, why did Slater pop-up on a New Jersey sandbank the day before Halloween?
+So, why did Slater pop-up on a New Jersey sandbank the day before Halloween in 2017?
 According to Instagram, Kelly was in New York visiting family when Jersey legend, Sam Hammer, gave Slater the heads up about the pristine conditions.

 It was an all-time day here on the East Coast: overhead, hard offshore winds, and bluebird skies made a recipe for some of the best barrels of the year.
 I happened to be at the beach when Slater showed up, and I can tell you the crowd started to buzz from the moment he walked up to check the surf.

 “Does he have a doppelganger?”